 Let me ‘begin with the beginning’ – How I first laid eyes on the book.
-It was nicely wrapped as my boyfriend bought it for me as a special gift.
+It was nicely wrapped since my partner bought it for me as a special gift.
 I tried to lift it and was astonished by how heavy it was.
 Never in a million years would I have thought that unwrapping it would reveal a cookbook.
 Not even the cover gave it away.
 Of course, I read the title but I just couldn’t wrap my mind around the size and the artsy look of the book.
 My first thoughts revolved around an art book displaying fancy pictures of vegetables.

 I wasn’t completely wrong: The book is indeed a work of art.
 But to my (pleasant) surprise the contents revealed a long list of recipes.
 I skimmed through the contents, flipped through the book, and I still had a hard time understanding what I was seeing.
 Let me summarize the facts just so that you understand why I was stunned:

 Size: 24.5 x 34 cm (similar to a large art book)